Blizzard of 1977: Next seven days

 The temperature rose above freezing for the first time since Christmas on February 9, with a high of 34 F. The Buffalo mayor also lifted the rule requiring at least three people per car between the hours of 7:00 pm and 6:00 am.
 The next day, it rose to 39 F and then made it to about 45 °F the next three days.
 On February 11, Mayor Makowski lifted the driving ban at noon, but the citywide 20 mph speed limit remained in effect.
 Buffalo city schools reopened on February 14, after more than 10 consecutive snow days.
 One school remained open through the blizzard.
-The Gow School, a residential school in South Wales, NY.
+The Gow School, a residential school in South Wales.
 Food supplies began to dwindle by Monday, January 31, and so the school's food services had to negotiate with the army for helicopter delivery since the school's own trucks were immobilized by the storm.